 Have you ever wondered what a Land of Happiness would look like?
 If happiness is a place, then it is Bhutan.
 One has to experience Bhutan first-hand to fully understand how they have managed to turn a fairy tale dream into a living reality.
 When it comes to experiences, the Land of Thunder Dragon has a lot in store.
 It has Monasteries, Forts, Trekking spots, Shopping places, and many Buddhist relics, majestic Himalayas, panoramic valleys, copious flora and fauna and what not.

-Did you know: Bhutan is reputed for pioneering a concept, known as Gross National Happiness, that places people (and not material wealth) at the centre of its developmental values
+Bhutan is reputed for pioneering a concept, known as Gross National Happiness, that places people (and not material wealth) at the centre of its developmental values.

-Here goes the list of iconic places to include in your itinerary for your next trip to Bhutan or as they call it The Last Shangri-La:
+Here goes the list of top places to visit in Bhutan for your next trip to Bhutan or as they call it The Last Shangri-La:

 - Rinpung Dzong